Attitude-behavior consistency: Strength

-Applications to research methodology
+Applications in research

 Attitude-behavior consistency is an important concept for social science research because claims are often made about behavior based on evidence which is really about attitudes.
 The attitudinal fallacy is committed when verbal data are used to support claims not about what people believe or say, but what they do.
 Data collection methods based on self-report like surveys, and interviews are vulnerable to the attitudinal fallacy if they attempt to measure behavior and if reported attitudes are inconsistent with the behavior.

 Research methods that directly observe behaviors avoid the attitudinal fallacy as a matter of course.
-However many kinds of behavior are not easily observed.
+However many kinds of behavior are not easily observed, especially not in ways amenable to statistical reporting.
 Ethnography can make rich observations and descriptions of behavior and allow for comparison between behavior and attitude.
 Unfortunately, in general ethnographic data cannot be used to draw statistically generalizable conclusions about behavior in a population.
-Ethnographers can still commit the attitudinal fallacy if they rely on quotations as evidence for behaviors.
-Experiments in laboratories make it possible to observe behavior, with the limitations that come from the laboratory situation.
+Moreover, ethnographers can still commit the attitudinal fallacy if they rely on quotations as evidence for behaviors.
+Experiments in laboratories make it possible to observe behavior, although people's behavior in laboratory conditions may not reflect their behavior in real-world situations.
 Internet research makes it possible to study a wide array of behaviors that leave traces online.
 Data from the Internet of things and sensors that record behavior like from location tracking may make it possible to measure more kinds of behavior that avoids the attitudinal fallacy.
-It may not be possible to study some kinds of behavior other than through interviews or surveys.
-While the knowledge produced in such cases may be useful.
+Still, some kinds of behavior are difficult to study other than through interviews or surveys, and the knowledge produced in such cases may be still useful.
 The possibility of inconsistency between behavior and reported attitudes is always a concern.

 Methods that are limited by their inability to measure behavior can still contribute to important understandings.
 These include how meaning is created, the significance of events to individuals, emotion, semiotics, representation and opinions.